University of Delaware - College of Engineering

 What about Qualifiers?

-Delaware, like most U.S. graduate schools, requires all students to pass a qualifier exam (held in the summer of the first year) to enter the PhD program.
+Delaware, like most U.S. graduate schools, requires all students to pass a research-based qualifiers (held in the summer of the first year) to enter the PhD program.
+Additional details can be found HERE.